Community Perspectives on Restoration in the Louga Region

 Recovering landscapes through exclosures

 At both sites, community members described how sylvopastoral exclosures (“parcelles”) have transformed previously degraded areas into productive rangelands.
-Each parcelle, typically 50–160 ha, is divided into reforested, direct-seeded, and natural regeneration sections.
-Over time, native tree and grass species have regenerated, improving fodder availability and soil condition.
+Parcelles typically range from 50 to 160 hectares and are subdivided into areas of reforestation, direct seeding, and natural regeneration.

-Tree species planted include baobab (bouye), desert date (soumpe), moringa (nebedaye), and gum arabic (tatuki), valued for food, fodder, and traditional uses.
-Women’s associations are now processing fruits and leaves into local products, diversifying livelihoods and strengthening the link between restoration and household income.
+Over time, native tree and grass species have re-established, improving fodder availability and soil condition.
+Tree species include baobab (bouye), desert date (soumpe), moringa (nebedaye), and gum arabic (tatuki), valued for food, fodder, and traditional uses.
+Women’s associations now process fruits and leaves into local products, strengthening links between restoration and household income.

 Native grass regeneration